• Home

 “The middle class, inevitably, is going to be affected,” she said.

-More tangibly, Nvidia CEO Jensen Huang talked about “largest infrastructure build-out in human history,” referring to the cityscapes of new computational hardware needed to satisfy AI’s processing power demand, which is generating swathes of blue collar work contracts.
-Huang noted during the summit that there is a “great shortage” of workers considering the new demand, leading to rocketing salaries for roles like electricians, plumbers and steelworkers.
+More tangibly, Nvidia CEO Jensen Huang talked about the “largest infrastructure build-out in human history,” referring to the cityscapes of new computational hardware needed to satisfy AI’s processing power demand, which is generating swaths of blue-collar work contracts.
+Huang noted during the summit that there is a “great shortage” of workers in the face of this new demand, leading to rocketing salaries for roles like electricians, plumbers, and steelworkers.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.